Top must see places in BhutanApril 8, 2016 No Responses Mosaic Adventure

 4. Chime Lhakhang

 Perhaps one of the most intriguing monasteries in Bhutan is Chime Lhakhang.
 Situated near Lobesa, this monastery is visited by people hoping for “fertility blessings.”
-Most of the visitors who come here are couples praying for a child and parents praying for their children’s protection.
+Most of the visitors who come here are couples praying for a child.
+Including parents praying for their children’s protection.

 The monastery has its own character –namely by the numerous penis figures that adorn the place.
-It is believed that these symbols represent the maverick Bhutanese saint Lam Drukpa Kuenley who conquered the demons with the aid of his penis, also commonly referred in Bhutanese literature as the “magic thunderbolt of wisdom.”
+It is believed that these symbols represent the maverick Bhutanese saint Lam Drukpa Kuenley who conquered the demons with the aid of his penis.
+The saint is also commonly referred in Bhutanese literature as the “magic thunderbolt of wisdom.”

 It is customary for women entering the monastery to be hit lightly by a bow and arrow; a bone phallus and ivory wood in the head by the presiding lama.